 - Ringblaze has no advanced texting features — you won’t have auto-replies, snippets, or scheduled texts to communicate with customers.

-- Just like RingCentral, your call recordings are only stored for 90 days, which is frustrating if you have long sales cycles.
+- Like RingCentral, your call history is only stored for 90 days, which is frustrating if you have long sales cycles.

-- Just like Google Voice, it doesn’t have any third-party integrations, which means you can’t sync your calls and texts to your CRM.
+- Like Google Voice, it doesn’t have any third-party integrations, which means you can’t sync your calls and texts to your CRM.

 Ringblaze pricing plans

-Ringblaze only offers one plan, which costs $15 per user per month.
-You can share phone numbers, record calls, and get unlimited minutes to the US and Canada.
+Ringblaze only offers one plan, which costs $15 per user per month billed annually.
+You can send messages, record calls, and get unlimited minutes to the US and Canada.

-Keep in mind you may run into inconsistent monthly fees — calls on toll-free numbers and internal calls (between team members) require per-minute payments.
+Keep in mind that you may run into inconsistent monthly fees — calls on toll-free numbers require per-minute payments.

 What customers are saying about Ringblaze